How To Stop Bullying In Schools

 FOR DECADES, PEOPLE have argued that bullying is just a part of growing up, that parent – and educators – shouldn’t worry too much about kids harassing other kids.
 “Stop panicking about bullies,” read an op-ed in THE WALL STREET JOURNAL a few years ago.

 Certainly this was my view as a kid, and I remember being bullied, and bullying, as a normal part of what happened in schools.
 But a growing body of research shows that schools can prevent bullying – and ensure that all kids go to school each day without fear of being physically hurt or socially targeted.

-The research on bullying builds on a substantial body of evidence around the importance of helping students develop social-emotional skills, and studies increasingly shows just how important these abilities are for a child’s success.
+The research on bullying builds on a substantial body of evidence around the importance of helping students develop social-emotional skills, and studies increasingly shows just how IMPORTANT these abilities are for a child’s success.
 This is true for bullying and in many other aspects of life.
-Indeed, many scholars now believe that showing empathy for others is just important as learning algebra.
+Indeed, many scholars now believe that showing empathy for others is just as important as learning algebra.

 But helping students develop social-emotional skills can be challenging for some schools.
 For one, school leaders are under significant pressure to improve academic progress, and so many schools neglect the social and emotional side of learning.
 Plus, social-emotional skills may seem a little vague, and so educators do not get much guidance on what to teach or even how to teach it.

 Some years ago, a team at the University of Virginia lead by Catherine Bradshaw decided to help educators understand how to help students develop better social-emotional skills in an effort to address bullying.
 After all, bullying can have very negative effects.
 In an extreme example, a teen STABBED and killed another teen in a New York City school over bullying last year.

 So the UVA team leveraged the widely used school-wide prevention framework known as “Schoolwide Positive Behavioral Interventions and Supports,” which aims to improve school climate and student behavior across a range of outcomes like discipline and academics.